 - ¼ teaspoon cracked black pepper

-- Extra virgin olive oil for frying
+- extra virgin olive oil spray

 Orange Tamari Dressing

-- 2 tablespoon tamari
+- 2 tablespoons tamari

 - orange zest from half orange

-- 1 tablespoon sesame oil
+- 1 tablespoon rice wine vinegar

-- 1 ½ teaspoon tapioca starch
+- 1 ½ teaspoons tapioca starch

 - 2 cups Brown rice

-- 2 steams spring onion finely chopped
+- 1 stem spring onion finely sliced

-- 2 tablespoon sesame seeds
+- 4 teaspoons sesame seeds